arteciab/INST326-Project01/README.md

 Kevin Morales – Persistence and Integration
 Focus: save and load functionality, workflow integration, documentation

+**Note on Git Contributions**
+Due to local Git configuration differences, some commits appear under multiple usernames.
+Kevin Morales appears as `bevinborales` and `Kevin Morales`.
+Mory Camara appears as `MoryGit6` and `b0tMory`.

 ## Project 1: Racing Analytics Function Library
 Project 1 established the foundation of the system.
 We created a reusable function library responsible for loading race and driver data, validating records, sorting and filtering results, calculating averages and comparisons, and generating basic summaries.
 These functions were intentionally written cleanly and modularly so they could later be converted into class methods.